Skip to content

 • Configure event filtering at template and step levels for targeted notifications

-3. How do Middleware Platforms enable no-code integration?
+3. Middleware Platforms

 • Use pre-built connections for popular applications without writing code